tianrenz2/krr-artifact/README.md

 # KRR: Efficient and Scalable Kernel Record Replay

-This is a central repo for kernel-rr project, the code is distributed in 3 parts (QEMU, KVM and guest linux).
-The are present as submodules in this repo.
+KRR is a kernel record replay tool supporting multi-core, it can record the guest kernel execution in KVM(hardware-assist virtualization) and replay it exactly in TCG(full emulation).

 ## Pre-requirement